AI, NDC, ChatGPT: acronyms that have rapidly become part of the travel management lexicon.

 So how should business travel consultants work seamlessly alongside the AI-powered tech of the future?

 “We need to train AI technology and certainly use the speed with which it can pull together information,” Shilling adds.
 “Yet we know our travellers; we’re proud of our high-touch service, we deliver the high-end travel experience.
-Even if AI does produce the quickest option, we don’t want clients to come back saying that option doesn’t work for them, we want them to be immediately happy with the choice the consultant has made from the information tech provides.”
+Even if AI does produce the quickest option, we don’t want clients to come back saying that option doesn’t work for them.
+We want them to be immediately happy with the choice the consultant has made from the information tech provides.”